edaplayground/eda-playground/docs/faq.rst

 If you see a bug, however minor, please create a new issue at https://github.com/getvictor/eda-playground/issues or `Tweet to @EDAPlayground <https://twitter.com/intent/tweet?screen_name=EDAPlayground>`_

-For simulator support, please contact the appropriate simulator vendors.
+For simulator support, please contact the appropriate simulator vendor.